 Suction cleaners work in an opposite way.
 They get connected to the vacuum line or the skimmer line of the pool and the suction generated by the pool pump makes the automatic pool cleaner move around the pool collecting debris.
 They usually have a canister to collect debris before going to the filter or sometimes they let the filter of the pool do all of the work.
 It is recommended for medium to small debris.
 Here are some example of suction pool cleaners from Zodiac.
 Suction pool cleaners are the most popular and we usually recommend the MX6 to our clients.
 Check out the video we made at one of our clients pools here:

 Robotic pool cleaners don’t need a dedicated pool line to operate.
 They get connected to the electricity using a special cable safe for water use.
 The electricity powers the cleaner, which moves around the pool suctioning the debris and keeping it inside a bag within itself.
 They are recommended for fine to medium size debris.
 These tend to be more expensive than pressure and suction cleaners.
 See here Hayward automatic pool cleaners.

 In order to select the right pool cleaner for your pool you first have to look at the surroundings of your pool and determine the size of the debris that usually falls in your pool.
 You also have to determine if your pool as a dedicated suction line.
 If not you will have to either use a pressure or robotic cleaner.
 Finally you have to decide how much money you want to spend on it.
-We hope this explanation help you come closer to a decision.
+We hope this explanation helps you come closer to a decision.
 Give us a call when you had made up your mind or contact us here.
 Happy shopping!